 Two completed manuscripts are hidden under my TBR pile.
-On my writing desk (above) is the umpteenth draft of my fictional WIP: A Second Line—a story set in Post-Katrina New Orleans.
+The 12th draft of my WIP: A Second Line—a story set in Post-Katrina New Orleans— is finally ready for Beta Readers.
 Also in the works is a memoir about my journey to publication: I’m Not Nora Ephron, but I Might be Virginia Woolf: and other Mortifying Tales of Writing.
 Below is a prequel to the memoir: my ongoing…

 CHRONICLE OF A WRITER IN PROGRESS…

 1950s— I enter the world screaming for comfort while dreaming of life as a Contender.

 1960s— My storytelling abilities surface early.
 I lie with a straight face and laugh when I offer the truth.
 Friends say I’m destined to be famous.
 I dream of being the next Alfred Hitchcock and write stories for his television show.

 1970s— I trade in Hitchcock for Emily Dickinson.
 Pen poems by candlelight and submit them to Random House.
 The Random House rejection doesn’t stop me, but my college writing professor crushes me.
 By the end of the decade writing becomes a secret.